 - a.
 [EMR] Resuscitation must be initiated unless one of the following conditions exist

 - i.
 Valid DNR

-- 1. Wisconsin DNR bracelet (metal or plastic)
+- 1. The presence of the uniform OOH DNR order or uniform OOH DNR identifier, or

-- 2. Valid POST/POLST/IPOST form with DNR orders

-- a.
-Copy on canary paper is acceptable for SNF transports
+- 2. The presence of the attending physician to provide direct verbal orders for care of the patient.

 - ii.
 Written order from physician

 - iii.
 Order from Medical Control physician

 - iv.
 Pulseless and apneic with one or more of the following:

 - 1. Decomposition

 - 2. Rigor mortis

 - 3. Dependent lividity

 - 4. Decapitation

 - 5. MCI

 - 6. Traumatic death with extrication >20 minutes with no CPR

-- a.
+- b.
 [Paramedic] For adult patients only, BLS resuscitation may be discontinued, including when performed by an ALS unit, without ALS intervention in the following conditions: